 - Combine the cucumbers and radish in a large bowl.
 Sprinkle with salt.
 Mix and allow to sit at room temperature for about 15 minutes.
 Drain off any liquid that forms.

-- In a small bowl or small mason jar with lid, combine the vinegar, oil, garlic, and sugar.
-Mix or whisk well.
+- In a small bowl whisk the vinegar, oil, garlic, and sugar.
+Set aside.

 - Add onion to the cucumber-radish mixture and pour dressing on top of vegetables.
 Mix to coat.
 Add in the dill and the black pepper.
 Taste for additional salt if needed.

-- Refrigerate for atleast 1 hour to allow flavors to meld.
+- Cover and refrigerate for at least 1 hour to allow flavors to meld.
 Garnish with additional fresh dill, if desired.

 I do enjoy radishes!
 I couldn't imagine eating them alone, but I love them mixed in a salad.
 Yayy for fresh herbs